MegamindTamizhan/Public/Java-BlobStorageContainer.md

-# To connect to an Azure Blob Storage container in your Java application using a Shared Access Signature (SAS), follow these steps:
+# To connect to an Azure Blob Storage container in your Java application using an access key, follow these steps:

 ## 1. Prerequisites: